RiyasAhamed23598/Javascript_notes/Foundations-2/this.md

 ## Why do we need this keyword

  - Suppose we have an object with some properties and methods.
- - The methods want to use properties and other methods of the object.
- - To access properties and methods within an object, we can use `this`.
+ - To get access of the object from within a method, we use `this`.